 Reading and studying the fantasy greats is one of the best ways to teach you to write fantasy.

-[Robin Hobb is an American writer of fantasy fiction.
-She is the author of The Farseer Trilogy, The Liveship Traders Trilogy, and the Tawny Man Trilogy.]
+Robin Hobb, born 5 march 1952, is an American writer of fantasy fiction.
+She is the author of The Farseer Trilogy, The Liveship Traders Trilogy, and the Tawny Man Trilogy.

 The Greatest Fictional World Builders